fossi-foundation/wishbone/src/b3/source/03_classic.rst

 PERMISSION 3.30
-  The assertion of [ACK_O], [ERR_O], and [RTY_O] MAY be asynchronous to the [CLK_I] sig- nal (i.e. there is a combinatorial logic path between [STB_I] and [ACK_O]).
+  The assertion of [ACK_O], [ERR_O], and [RTY_O] MAY be asynchronous to the [CLK_I] signal (i.e. there is a combinatorial logic path between [STB_I] and [ACK_O]).

 OBSERVATION 3.40